benbusby/whoogle-search/README.md

   - A bit more experience or willingness to work through issues

 ## Environment Variables
 There are a few optional environment variables available for customizing a Whoogle instance.
-These can be set manually, or copied into `whoogle.env` and enabled by setting `WHOOGLE_DOTENV=1`.
+These can be set manually, or copied into `whoogle.env` and enabled for your preferred deployment method:

+- Local runs: Set `WHOOGLE_DOTENV=1` before running
+- With `docker-compose`: Uncomment the `env_file` option
+- With `docker build/run`: Add `--env-file ./whoogle.env` to your command

 | Variable           | Description                                                                               |
 | ------------------ | ----------------------------------------------------------------------------------------- |